 Figure 2.
-The distributions of δ values calculated by generating 500 datasets under a specified model at its MLE parameter estimates, fitting the two models, and computing δ.
-Light gray is the probability density of the parameter assuming the simpler model is true and dark gray assumes the more complex model.
-The dashed line gives the observed value of δ from fitting the actual data on genome size.
-The p-value is given by the fraction of the light gray distribution that lies to the right of the observed δ (dashed line); the power is given by the fraction of the dark gray distribution that lies to the right of the 95th percentile of the light gray distribution.
-These values are reported in Table 4.
+Bootstrap distributions of the likelihood difference (δ) calculated by generating 500 datasets under each of two competing models at their MLE parameter estimates, refitting the two models, and computing δ.
+The light gray region shows the probability density of the parameter when the data is generated by the simpler model; the dark gray region shows the density when the data is generated by the more complex model.
+The dashed line gives the observed value (δobs) from fitting the actual genome size data.
+The reported p-value is the fraction of the light gray distribution that lies to the right of δobs; the power is the fraction of the dark gray distribution that lies to the right of the 95th percentile of the light gray distribution.
+Each panel evaluates the support for a different hypothesis: (A) metamorphosis imposes a constraint on genome expansion; (B) there are distinct constraints imposed by the different non-metamorphosing strategies, direct development and paedomorphosis; (C) non-feeding metamorphosis imposes a distinct constraint from feeding metamorphosis; (D) non-feeding metamorphosis imposes a distinct constraint from feeding metamorphosis, after accounting for differences in non-metamorphosing strategies; (E) non-metamorphosing strategies impose unique constraints, after accounting for differences between feeding and non-feeding metamorphosis; (F) after identifying metaf-metanf -paed-dd as best-fitting, this comparison tested whether fitting each regime with a distinct stochastic noise intensity improved fit to the data.

-Parameter values for each regime estimated under the best-fitting model are presented in Table 4.
+Parameter values for each regime estimated under the best-fitting model are presented in Table 3.
 Direct-developers, non-feeding metamorphosers, paedomorphs, and feeding metamorphosers have broadly overlapping stochastic noise intensity (s) values.
 Deterministic pull strength (a) takes an extremely small value, and the equilibrium values (q) take extreme values both large and small.
 Although the deterministic pull strength parameter is vanishingly small, nevertheless, the models that account for metamorphosis are far superior to a purely stochastic model (Table 2).
 We note that the extreme nature of the parameter estimates are a consequence of the handling of the root state (see Supplementary Materials).